 Most modern homes built in the last few decades have a central air conditioning system or heat pump.
 A central system cools or heats air at a central compressor unit and distributes the cooled air throughout the residence through ductwork.

 Central air conditioners and heat pumps are some of the largest units that you’ll find in a residential home.
-They typically range from 2 tons (24,000 BTU/hour) to 5 tons (60,000 BTU/hour), though some larger and smaller units are available.
+They typically range from 2 tons (24,000 BTU/hour) to 5 tons (60,000 BTU/hour), though larger and smaller units are available.
 Most central units run on 220V or the equivalent.

 The circuit breaker requirements for central air conditioning systems vary widely depending on the unit’s size.
-A typical central air conditioner or heat pump needs a breaker between 15 to 60 amps.
+A central air conditioner or heat pump needs a breaker between 15 to 60 amps.
 Smaller 2-ton central units need a 20 amp breaker, while larger 5-ton units often require a 60 amp breaker.

 The exact breaker size you need primarily depends on your air conditioner, so check the requirements usually printed on the compressor unit or consult the table above.